Examples of Communication SMART Goals That You Need to Implement

 Verbal conversations, emails to your team, questions you ask in meetings and everything in between.

-We believe you should continually improve your verbal communication skills - this is where communication SMART goals come in.
+We believe you should continually improve your written and verbal communication skills - this is where communication SMART goals come in.

 What are SMART Goals and What Does it Stand For?